alexyandy2016/fractal/readme.md

 }
 ```

-**`Note`** Since this package depends on the `setMeta()` api of the `league/fractal` which is available only at 0.13.*@dev, but the `league/fractal` have not tagged a stable 0.13 release yet, we need to explicitly lower the minimum-stability of the `league/fractal` at our root project's composer.json.
+>**`Important`** Since this package depends on the `setMeta()` api of the `league/fractal` which is available only at 0.13.*@dev, but the `league/fractal` have not tagged a stable 0.13 release yet, we need to explicitly lower the minimum-stability of the `league/fractal` at our root project's composer.json.
 That way we can avoid lowering the minimum-stability setting to dev at our root project's composer.json.

 Add the service provider.